Breton grammar: Compound tenses

 Ober, bezañ and eus can all be used as auxiliary verbs.

-In the present, Breton (like Cornish and Irish but unlike the other Celtic language) distinguishes between the simple and progressive present.
+In the present, Breton (like Cornish and Irish but unlike the other Celtic languages) distinguishes between the simple and progressive present.
 The simple present is formed by either conjugating the verb or using the verbal noun with the present of ober.
 The progressive present, on the other hand, is formed with the present situative of bezañ combined with present participle.
 In addition to these two aspectual distinctions, Breton has a habitual present which utilises the present habitual of bezañ and the present participle.
 Combining the past participle with either endevout or bezañ is the usual way of forming the past tense, the conjugated forms being restricted to more literary language.
 The choice between eus or bezañ depends on whether the past participle is that of a transitive or intransitive verb respectively (similar to the passé composé of French), for instance, kavout "find" takes endevout to give kavet en deus "he has found" whereas kouezhañ "fall" takes bezañ to give kouezhet eo "he has fallen".